1605200517/gists/ramdisk-maven.md

 * During development depending on the change footprint the developer might run only parts of the compilation and test process, for example for a single module under development.
 Here responsibility for complete assembly and test coverage are pushed to CI/CD which might reveal possible conflicts with other changes.

 The end-to-end process looks like the following:
-* discover download dependencies if not in cache
+* discover and download dependencies if not in cache
 * compile source to binary artifacts
 * execute tests
 * assemble bytecode to packages, depending on requirements with ot without dependencies